Node.js CommonJS/ESM Interop: Edges and Dual Packages

 The reverse error is rarer:

-ReferenceError: module is not defined in ES module scopeThe file is ESM but uses CJS syntax like module.exports.
-Rename to .cjs, or remove the CJS syntax and use export instead.
+ReferenceError: module is not defined in ES module scopeThe reverse error means the file is ESM but uses CJS wrapper bindings such as module.exports.
+Rename it to .cjs, or remove the CJS export assignment and use export instead.

 The default export confusion

-The default export confusion doesn't produce an error - it just gives unexpected results.
-A CJS module that does:
+Default export confusion does not always produce an error.
+Sometimes it just gives a value with an unexpected shape.
+A CJS module that does this:

-module.exports = function greet() { return 'hello'; };When imported from ESM:
+module.exports = function greet() { return 'hello'; };maps cleanly to a default import from ESM:

 import greet from './greet.cjs';

-greet(); // works - greet is the functionBut if you accidentally do:
+greet(); // works - greet is the functionBut this form asks for a named export:

-import { greet } from './greet.cjs';That fails because there's no named export called greet.
+import { greet } from './greet.cjs';That fails because there is no named export called greet.
 The entire function is the default export.
-Named exports only exist if the CJS module assigns individual properties to exports or module.exports.
+Named exports only exist when the CJS module assigns individual properties to exports or module.exports and Node can detect them.

-The mental model: module.exports = X maps to export default X. exports.foo = Y maps to export { Y as foo } (when cjs-module-lexer can detect it).
+The mapping to remember is: module.exports = X maps to export default X. exports.foo = Y maps to export { Y as foo } (when cjs-module-lexer can detect it).

 Debugging interop issues systematically